datacamp-content-public/R-Epi/chapter1.md

 This is a first task to get familar with R and time series analysis.
 We wanna start with some easy tasks.
 For time series analysis we need some data.
 So let's create some random numbers.
-Therefor we can use the command `[runif()](https://www.rdocumentation.org/packages/compositions/versions/1.40-2/topics/runif)`
+Therefor we can use the command [runif()](https://www.rdocumentation.org/packages/compositions/versions/1.40-2/topics/runif).
+First argument should be the numbers of numbers you would like to generate.
+By default you will get shuffeld numbers between 0 and 1, but you can add as arguments also an intervall. `runif(10,1,10)` will give you 10 random numbers out of 1 to 10.

 `@instructions`
-- Instruction 1
-- Instruction 2
-- Instruction 3
-- Instruction 4
+(i) Generate 2^15 random numbers from 0 to 1 by using `runif()` and save it to `numbers` (ii) Plot a histogram of your random numbers using `plot(hist(#))`

 `@hint`
-- Here is the hint for this setup problem.
-- It should get students 50% of the way to the correct answer.
-- So don't provide the answer, but don't just reiterate the instructions.
-- Typically one hint per instruction is a sensible amount.
+(i)

 `@pre_exercise_code`